Camel overcoat with Turtleneck sweater— a women's outfit

 Why it works

 Two pieces, multiple occasions.
 The camel overcoat brings adds five inches of perceived height and a decade of perceived sophistication.
 The turtleneck sweater answers it — solo or under a blazer — the silhouette quietly communicates confidence.
-Monochrome against warm neutrals (white shirt, camel coat) is the editorial default.
+White or black against camel is the editorial default — the warm tone melts the starkness.

 This is solid business or smart-occasion territory.
 Adds up to dressier-than-business-casual without crossing into formal.